Deputy Managing Attorney, Coal Program

 We offer a mission- and employee-focused work environment and a competitive compensation package, including excellent benefits.
 Earthjustice is an equal opportunity employer and highly values diversity.

-- One- to two-page cover letter that explains your interest in the Deputy Managing Attorney position, and describes your approach to effective management.
+- One- to two-page cover letter that explains your interest in and approach to a collaborative workplace and effective management.

 - Writing sample, preferably a legal brief or memorandum that primarily reflects your work.